 Many digital marketing companies nowadays focus on content which doesn’t give their users a solution.
 This attitude of writing content will make your new and returning customers go to someone else.
 To avoid this situation, you might want to follow the 10X Content strategy, which was created by Rand Fishkin of Moz.
 He presented his strategy on the Whiteboard Friday on May 22nd, 2015.

 I first used the term “10x content” in the Whiteboard Friday video, Why Good Unique Content Needs to Die.
 It refers to content that is 10 times better than the best result that can currently be found in the search results for a given keyword phrase or topic.

 Since then, it’s been used in forums and on social media as a barometer of content that marketers have found to be uniquely remarkable and stand out in their field for the quality and experience it provides.

-Rand even tweeted about this strategy on August 2nd, where he said he complied a list of 10x content examples.
+Rand even tweeted about this strategy on August 2nd, where he said he compiled a list of 10x content examples.
 You can download the document here.

 Been updating http://t.co/qikM6KUIJL w/ new stuff.
 If you have suggestions, please do twt @ me (just know I’m super picky about that list).